Mugen-Builders/echo-plus-deroll/contracts/README.md

 This contracts section found here aim to onchain represent the assets and some actions that can be performed based on the logic contained within the backend of the Cartesi application through the voucher API when internally invoked.

 > [!IMPORTANT]
-> To interact with this project snippet, it is necessary to install Foundry, a toolkit for Ethereum application development.
-Follow the instructions provided [here](https://getfoundry.sh/)
+> To interact with this project snippet, it is necessary to install Foundry, a toolkit for Ethereum application development, follow the instructions provided [here](https://getfoundry.sh/).
+Additionally, it is necessary to have the "make" binary configured on your machine.
+Disclaimer: all actions described here were performed on an Ubuntu-based distribution.

 ## 1. General Architechture:

-## General Architecture
+The general interaction architecture among the contracts presented here with other parts of the system features a layer of contracts representing assets/tokens, which will later serve as objects for system interaction.
+Additionally, within this layer of contracts, there is an implementation of the proxy pattern that allows the application contract to deploy other contracts, acting as a factory.
+The actions schematized from the frontend directly with Deroll's assets mostly involve calling the approve(address,uint256) function of the assets by the user to the portals of the CRF, i.e., Cartesi Rollups Framework.
+To learn more about how CRF works, [click here](https://docs.cartesi.io/cartesi-rollups/).
 ```mermaid
 graph TD
     classDef core fill:#ffe95a,color:#000